Amit10311/Udacity_intro_C_plus_Plus_Nano/1_Foundations/4_OpenStreeMap_project/README.md

 ![image](https://user-images.githubusercontent.com/20908007/175277900-3e1d9439-49c5-46ec-80e3-5c0e8b63a263.png)

  Nodes, ways, and relations are some of the fundamental building blocks of OSM data files.
-See below for a description of these types.